srivshan/HotelChennai/README.md

-Steps to run this code:
-1.first clone this git repo into your pc.
+1. First, clone this git repo into your PC.
-2. Install node
+2. Install Node.
-3.Install any source code editor like vscode.
+3. Install any source code editor like VSCode.
-4.run npm install in terminal after opening the code folder.
+4. Run `npm install` in the terminal after opening the code folder.